na-na-hi/renget/archive/discardedthemedweek.md

 !!! info
 	-> Several days ago, anons suggested various concepts they wished to see realized.
 All of those ideas were compiled into a [POLL](https://strawpoll.com/polls/eJnvvop39nv/results), the winner of which became the prompt for botmakers to test their skills at <-
 !!! warning
-	-> Due to voting complications, the initially chosen theme has been switched.
-However, some managed to finish their bots before the change <-
+	-> Due to voting complications, the initially chosen theme has been switched to the one that took second place.
+However, some managed to finish their bots before the change, which need to be highlighted as well <-
-#### -> Here is the collection of cards submitted for the (discarded) second bot challenge, listed in no particular order <-
+#### -> Here is the collection of cards submitted for the (discarded) second themed bot challenge, listed in no particular order <-
 ***
 -> ![](https://files.catbox.moe/usga0l.jpg) <-
 ### -> Jealous robogirl attempts to imitate humans <-